jacquessham/react_basic/ch1/README.md

 <br>
 The Square component renders a single <i>button</i> and the Board renders 9 squares.
 The Game component renders a board with placeholder values.
 <br><br>
+In the first approach, we will use a constructor class to initialize the state in Square.
+Then, in the render() function, we will add a onClick function to set the state after the user has clicked, and return the current state value.
+Once it is done, we are able to click on the square and display 'X'.
+<br><br>
+However, each Square component maintains its state and we need to have each squares in one location, ie, Board, we will need to declare a constructor in the Board class with an array of squares, replace the Square render function to the current state, and add a handleClick function on onClick function in Square render function.
+Then, replace Square as a function rather than class due to syntax simplicity as function only contain a render method and don't have their own state.
+<br><br>
+We will add an additonal instance in Board to keep track who takes the turn by adding <i>xIsNext</i>, as well as updating the handleClick function to alternative the turns.
+<br><br>
+To deterine a winner, we will add a function to check the array values and update the Board render function in order to trigger the function to check for winner.
+<br><br>
+Now, we have just created a basic tic-tac-toe!

+### Finalize with Better Features
 Coming soon...